 “Sorry, we haven’t looked yet,” you say, summoning as much compassion as you can muster without showing you’re annoyed by his pestering.

 “I’m so sorry,” the waiter apologizes nervously, “I’ll can give you some more time.”
 He stands uncomfortably close to the table glaring at you and pounces like a bobcat the moment you put down your menus.

-This scene probably sounds hauntingly familiar to anyone who frequents restaurants.
-As the industry struggles to combat shrinking margins by increasing cover counts, restaurant goers are afforded less and less time to enjoy their experience.
+This scene probably sounds hauntingly familiar to anyone who dines out a lot.
+As the industry struggles to combat shrinking margins by increasing cover counts, restaurant meals are getting shorter.
 Input costs—food, labor, rents—are skyrocketing and raising prices is always a last resort.